bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 {{> layout/base}}
 ```

 Reload the page.
-You should see the number of products displayed in "Featured Products" change to two.
+You should see the number of products displayed in **Featured Products** change to two.

 ## Retrieving specific config.json values through Sass

 In `config.json`, global variables bring dynamic values into the framework.
-Sass imports these global variables' values to handle data like colors hexadecimal values and to make the data available to Page Builder.
-Below is a short snippet from `config.json`.
+Sass imports these global variables' values to handle data, such as colors hexadecimal values, and to make the data available to Page Builder.
+Below is a snippet from `config.json`.

 ```css
 {